- 1 FAQ: Paying for Funeral Bills after a Car Accident

 Consequently, if all of the minimum $50,000 PIP no-fault benefits have been paid out and there is no money left, do not let the no-fault insurance claims representative tell you that they cannot pay you the $2,000 death benefit because there is no more money.
 But your lawyer should be taking care of these problems for you.

-If you have a family member who was killed in a car accident in New York, please give us a call for a free consultation with no obligation.
-We will take care of all of these problems for you.
+If you have a family member who was killed in a car accident in New York, we will take care of all of these problems for you.

 At HURT911® you can speak with Dream Team Partners Rob Plevy, Esq. and Phil Franckel, Esq. whenever you need, days/nights/weekends.